FREE TRIAL UPGRADE!

 Driver typeRequirements

-*NOTE: Beginning on June 23, 2025, medical examiners will no longer be required to provide a medical certificate to drivers who hold a CDL or commercial learner’s permit (CLP).
-Instead, examiners will upload their exam results to the Federal Motor Carrier Safety Administration (FMCSA), which will transfer the information to the state licensing agencies.
-Carriers will need to obtain motor vehicle records (MVRs) to prove that their CDL/CLP drivers are medically certified.
-The 15-day grace period will no longer apply.
+*NOTE: On and after June 23, 2025, medical examiners are not required to provide a medical certificate to drivers who hold a CDL or commercial learner’s permit (CLP) unless the driver is licensed in a state that has not transitioned to NRII.
+As examiners have been doing for several years, they will upload their exam results to the Federal Motor Carrier Safety Administration (FMCSA) National Registry, which will transfer the information to the state licensing agencies.
+Carriers must obtain motor vehicle records (MVRs) to prove that their CDL/CLP drivers are medically certified after every DOT exam.
+The 15-day grace period does not apply to drivers licensed in states that have transitioned to NRII.

 Interstate: